 - Patients with severe illness or patients with prolonged symptoms:

 - Time-based criteria: The CDC recommends up to 20 days from symptom onset.
 WHO makes no distinction based on severity when determining duration of isolation for symptomatic patients.

 - Currently hospitalized patients:

 - Time based criteria: This is not universally defined.
-BWH uses 30 days since first positive test + 1 day after symptom resolution
+BWH uses 20 days since first positive test + 1 day after fever and symptom resolution

 - Severely immunocompromised patients: Defined by the CDC as patients on chemotherapy for cancer, untreated HIV infection with CD4 T lymphocyte count < 200, combined primary immunodeficiency disorder, and receipt of prednisone >20mg/day for more than 14 days

 - Time based criteria: 20 days after symptom onset (+ 1 days after symptom resolution).
 Exact determination of isolation duration in immunocompromised patients should be made in consultation with an Infectious Disease specialist (CDC)

 In health care facilities, IPC is critical to reducing the spread of COVID-19.

 Screening and movement: Screen all people (staff, patients, and visitors) entering clinical spaces using Screening Questions.
 Make modifications to patient flow to ensure patients with symptoms of or at risk for COVID-19 are appropriately classified by likelihood of disease, transported safely, and isolated in designated locations.

 Physical distancing: Modify waiting and treatment areas to allow physical distancing.